-Every DHT has some structure that determines which neighbors a peer can choose from based on their identifiers.
-For example, in basic Kademlia a peer must have a neighbor with a different high-order ID bit, a neighbor with a matching first bit and a different second bit, a neighbor with the first two bits matching and a different third bit, etc. We call each address-mask pair a bucket (following the Kademlia terminology) and the neighbor information stored in the bucket a contact.
-In the base case, the DHT contains just enough information to perform the lookup in $\log_2 n$ expected hops.
-In prefixmatching systems such Kademlia, this implies a symbol size of b=1 and one contact per bucket.
+In this section, we first establish an analytical framework to examine the effect on lookup performance of adding extra contacts to routing tables.
+We derive a formula for computing the typical number of hops needed to perform a lookup as a function of the way the extra contacts are structured, and use the formula to explore trade-offs between different methods for increasing the richness of routing tables.
+Every DHT has some structure that determines a peer's potential neighbors based on identifiers.
+For example, in basic Kademlia a peer must have a neighbor with a different highorder ID bit, a neighbor with a matching first bit and a different second bit, a neighbor with the first two bits matching and a different third bit, etc. We call each address-mask pair a bucket (following the Kademlia terminology) where each bucket contains address information, called contacts, for several neighbors.
+A bucket with k contacts is called a k-bucket.
+In the base case, a DHT only contains enough information to perform the lookup in $\log_2 n$ steps.
+In prefix-matching DHTs such Kademlia, this implies a symbol size of b = 1 and one contact per bucket.
+In general, the expected number of steps required to perform a lookup is given as follows: